 Money (and other commodities) is only stored in leaf accounts.

-I have two bank accounts, two investment accounts, and a credit card.
+I have two bank accounts, three investment accounts, and a credit card.

 For bank accounts I use: